RoseMcc04/CS-3667-RoseMcc/Week3Notes/FeaturesScenariosStories.md

 - Each feature can have a set of associated stories that describe how that feature is used

 ### Stories and Scenarios

+- As you can express all of the functionality described in a scenario as user stories, do you really need scenarios?
+- Scenarios are more natural and are helpful for the following reasons:
+    - Scenarios read more naturally because they describe what a user of a system is actually doing with that system; People often find it easier to relate to this specific information rather than the statement of wants or needs set out in a set of user stories
+    - If you are interviewing real users or are checking a scenario with real users, they do not talk in the stylized manner that is used in user stories; People relate better to the more natural narrative in scenarios
+    - Scenarios often provide more context - information about what the user is trying to do and their normal ways of working; You can do this in user stories, but it means that they are no longer simple statements about the use of a system feature

 ## Feature Identification